fabcreative/fabcreative.github.io/hello.md

                                                                                |___/
 ### console.log('Hello world!'); <br>

 Welcome to my sandbox where I break things for fun and occasionally make something cool.
-This is where code meets creativity — a space for wild experiments, generative art, visual algorithms, and other hacky goodness.  <br><br>
+A space for experiments, generative art, visual algorithms, and other hacky goodness.  <br><br>

 Check out my sketches 🚀 <br><br>